Atlas II: Centaur II upper stage

 Centaur IIA arrives at Launch Complex 36A for the launch of GOES-L.

 Centaur IIA before mating with Atlas II booster.

-A close-up view of the RL-10 engines of Centaur IIA.
+A close-up view of the RL10 engines of Centaur IIA.

 Centaur IIA, to be used to launch TDRS-I, is lifted for integration.

 Centaur IIA for the TDRS-I mission is inspected in Hangar J at Cape Canaveral.

 Integrated Apogee Boost Stage

 The Integrated Apogee Boost Stage was an optional upper stage, used only as an apogee kick stage when launching Defense Satellite Communications System III satellites (which were designed to be delivered directly to geostationary orbit using the Transtage or Inertial Upper Stage, and so were not capable of performing their own circularization burn at the apogee of their geostationary transfer orbit) on board the Atlas II and, later, the Delta IV.
 It was powered by two R-4D engines and could operate on-orbit for up to twelve days before deploying its payload, allowing additional flexibility in mission planning.
 The IABS measured 2.9 m in diameter, and 0.68 m in length, carrying 1303 kg of propellant with a dry mass of 275 kg.